-The Company is exposed to the effects of global economic conditions and other factors that could adversely affect its business, financial condition and operating results.
+The Company is exposed to the symptoms and effects of global economic conditions and other factors that could adversely affect its business, financial condition and operating results.
 Many of these risk factors are beyond the Company's direct control.
-However, the Manager and Board of Directors play an active role and continious in monitoring the Company's key risks and in determining the policies that are best suited to manage them.
-There has been no change in the procedure and process since the previous year.
+The Manager and Board of Directors play an active role in monitoring the Company's key risks and in determining the policies that are best suited to manage these risks.
+There has been no change in the process since the previous year.